charlesncn/Drone-Management-API/README.md

 - check drone battery level for a given drone.<br><br><br>

-I have used ``` random ``` a python library to generate Data for various variables used in the project.
-I have also used it to assign different states to newly created drone and also assigning battery charge.
+This service uses ``` random ``` a python library to generate Data for various variables used in the project.
+It also assigns different states to newly created drone and also assigning battery charge value.
 This data is then consumed by the API in JSON form and fed to the database.
-Using Postman, the required data is fetched/updated using the same data format(JSON)<br><br><br>
+Using Postman, the required data can be fetched/updated using the same data format(JSON)<br><br><br>